Cassie Chadwick: First U.S. fraud trial

-Chadwick's third husband
+Chadwick's fourth husband

 Upon returning to Cleveland in 1893, Chadwick assumed the name Mrs. Cassie Hoover and opened a brothel on the city's west side.
 At the brothel, she met her next husband, a wealthy widower doctor named Leroy Chadwick.
 Knowing of the doctor's recent loss, Chadwick played the part of a genteel widow who ran a respectable boarding house for women.
 When Leroy Chadwick responded that the establishment was a well-known brothel, "Mrs. Hoover" fainted.
 Once revived, she claimed that she would never run such an establishment.
 She begged the doctor to immediately take her from the building, lest anyone think she was complicit in its operation.

 As Cassie Chadwick

 In 1897 Cassie and Leroy were married.
-During her time as the wife of the highly respected Dr. Chadwick, it is unclear whether he knew that she had given birth to a son, Emil Hoover.
+During her time as the wife of the highly respected Dr. Chadwick, it is unclear whether he knew that she had a son.
 Also, it is unclear whether Dr. Chadwick knew that Emil was in the care of one of the women at the brothel.
 When charged with forgery, Chadwick identified herself in court records as single with no children.
 However, in the 1900 United States census (District 97, Cleveland, Cuyahoga County Ohio), she identified herself as Cassie Chadwick, born 3 February 1862 in Pennsylvania.
 Her son Emil was enumerated as Emil Chadwick, born September 1886 in Canada.
 Chadwick's spending habits exceeded those of her richer neighbours along Cleveland's Euclid Avenue, then known as "Millionaires' Row".
 Instead of being welcomed into the exclusive enclave of the Rockefellers, the Hannas, the Hays and the Mathers, Chadwick was thought of as a curious woman who tried in vain to buy the favors of some of the wealthiest families in the nation.
 When invited to social events, it was only out of obligation to her husband.